 Heather Grant, a Youtuber, talks about how she likes to benefit from sandalwood oil.
 She shares in her video, “It’s a really great skin oil, it’s one that guys I put in my moisturizer because it has a lot of anti-aging properties and can help with blemishes and scars and things like that, it’s just a really brilliant skin oil so it’s one that I use on my face and in my skincare (i).”

 - In Ayurveda

-Sandalwood oil has been used in Ayurvedic massages and medicines to treat various ailments such as diarrhea, intrinsic hemorrhage bleeding piles, vomiting, poisoning, hiccoughs, urticaria, eye infections, and the inflammation of umbilicus (11).
+Sandalwood oil has been used in Ayurvedic massages and medicines to treat various ailments, such as diarrhea, intrinsic hemorrhage bleeding piles, vomiting, poisoning, hiccoughs, urticariai XAn itchy skin rash caused by food, medicines, or other allergic irritants.
+It is also known as hives. , eye infections, and the inflammation of umbilicus (12).

 - In Bath

 Sandalwood oil has maintained the original fragrance and properties of soaps intact.
 The essential oil provides smoothening, hydrating, anti-aging, and moisturizing effects.
 It also has excellent cleansing, toning, and astringent properties, which make it a prominent ingredient in soaps and creams (3).

 Sandalwood essential oil has been long used in food as a flavoring agent.
 It has no reported adverse effects and is considered safe (16).